 Update: The MBTA has procured a design consultant for final design and construction phase services.
-The design contract was awarded in March 2020 and design work began in October 2020.
-The design is currently at the 30% phase.
-The design is expected to be complete in fall 2022.
-Construction funding has not yet been identified.
+The design is currently between the 30% and 75% stages.
+Construction advertisement is expected to begin in the fall of 2022 depending on funding availability.